HashRiz1/SIEM-Lab/linux/clamav-integration/README.md

 ## Wazuh Log Collection

-The Linux Wazuh agent was configured to collect ClamAV logs from:
+The Linux Wazuh agent was configured to collect ClamAV logs from: `/var/log/clamav/clamav.log`

-`/var/log/clamav/clamav.log`

-This allowed Wazuh to ingest ClamAV log entries and generate alerts when malware detections occurred.
+This allows Wazuh to collect the ClamAV log entries and generate alerts when malware detections occur

 ## Detection